pytorch/tutorials/recipes_source/distributed_comm_debug_mode.rst

 issue, PyTorch has proposed `DistributedTensor(DTensor)
 <https://github.com/pytorch/pytorch/blob/main/torch/distributed/_tensor/examples/comm_mode_features_example.py>`_
 which abstracts away the complexities of tensor communication in distributed training, providing a seamless user experience.
-However, this abstraction creates a lack of transparency that can make it challenging for users to identify and resolve issues.
+However, when dealing with existing parallelism solutions and developing parallelism solutions using the unified abstraction like DTensor, the lack of transparency about what and when the collective communications happens under the hood could make it challenging for advanced users to identify and resolve issues.
 To address this challenge, ``CommDebugMode``, a Python context manager will serve as one of the primary debugging tools for DTensors, enabling users to view when and why collective operations are happening when using DTensors, effectively addressing this issue.

 How to use CommDebugMode